-The Court of Appeals in Cairo had sentenced me three-year jail time in absentia on charges of spreading false news.
+The Court of Appeals in Cairo had sentenced me to three years in prison in absentia, on charges of spreading false news.
 Overnight, I had become a fugitive.
-I had to choice but to escape with the help of traffickers.
+I had no choice but to run.

-My friend advised me to be careful in my dealings with the traffickers; I was not to object to the orders I might be given during the trip.
+I was directed to a group of traffickers, and my friend advised me to be careful in my dealings with them; I was not to object to the orders I might be given during the trip.
 Otherwise, I might end up discarded in the middle of the desert.

 My phone rang, showing an unknown number.
 The man on the other end told me: “You have to move now.”
 I packed a light bag.
 The hands of the clock were pointing to just a little before seven in the morning in Cairo.

 I went to the train station and booked a one-way ticket to Aswan.
 I tried to call the number back for more information, but to no avail.